sarahciston/codingcare/posts/unknowing.md

 >"suppose I am in a friend's house and, as a car goes past outside, his dog rushes to a corner of the room and cringes.
 To me the behaviour is causeless and inexplicable.
 Then my friend says, 'He was run over by a car six months ago.'
 The behaviour is now accounted for by reference to an event of six months ago.
 If we say that the dog shows 'memory' we refer to much the same fact—that his behaviour can be explained, not by reference to his state now but to what his state was six months ago.
 If one is not careful one says that the dog 'has' memory, and then thinks of the dog as having something, as he might have a patch of black hair."

 The 'black box' first appears in W. Ross Ashby's book *An Introduction to Cybernetics* in 1956.
-For Ashby, black boxes are like memory, an observed explanation, relational: <!--Memory is not objective, but observed and relational, and -->"to invoke 'memory' in a system as an explanation of its behaviour is equivalent to declaring that one cannot observe the system completely."[^Ashby] <!--[For cybernetics, then, a system's memory explains current behavior that does not fit its homeostatic norms, except in relation to past trauma.][Jumping forward to today's large models, does that make the model a memory [bank/storage], and the memory is the [recaller/where you put past trauma.]-->
+For Ashby, black boxes are like memory, an observed explanation, relational: <!--Memory is not objective, but observed and relational, and -->"to invoke 'memory' in a system as an explanation of its behaviour is equivalent to declaring that one cannot observe the system completely" [@ashbyIntroductionCybernetics1956]. <!--[For cybernetics, then, a system's memory explains current behavior that does not fit its homeostatic norms, except in relation to past trauma.][Jumping forward to today's large models, does that make the model a memory [bank/storage], and the memory is the [recaller/where you put past trauma.]-->

 <!-- Why, in my mind, does Ashby's scene with the dog occur in my grandparents' house, where I never spent time?
 [Is it because they were both engineers?] -->

-In Ashby's other colorful examples of black boxes, an engineer examines a broken bomb sight, a small child learns to open a door, and an object "has just fallen from a Flying Saucer."[^Ashby] Bombs, children, animals, and aliens become the proving grounds where current concepts of "artificial intelligence" emerge.
+In Ashby's other colorful examples of black boxes, an engineer examines a broken bomb sight, a small child learns to open a door, and an object "has just fallen from a Flying Saucer" [@ashbyIntroductionCybernetics1956].
+Bombs, children, animals, and aliens become the proving grounds where current concepts of "artificial intelligence" emerge.
 So much violence is built in to the black box from the start.
-Ashby says, "we have in fact been operating with Black Boxes all our lives," and, "real objects are in fact all Black Boxes,"[^Ashby] and all I hear is trauma, trauma, trauma.
+Ashby says, "we have in fact been operating with Black Boxes all our lives," and, "real objects are in fact all Black Boxes" [@ashbyIntroductionCybernetics1956], and all I hear is trauma, trauma, trauma.

 Are today's large models but compounded memory of past traumas?

 How does a model hold memory?
 I used to hold memory just like a black box: act on it, try not to know what's inside.

 The first theft was ownership, and the first object of ownership was the body.
 "Ownership was a feedback loop.
-The more you own the more you own yourself."[^Moten] Fred Moten and Stefano Harney remind us that the enlightenment produced "a science of loss, which is to say the science of whiteness, or, logistics."[^Moten] Pipi, I think you know this science.
+The more you own the more you own yourself" [@harneyAllIncomplete2021].
+Fred Moten and Stefano Harney remind us that the enlightenment produced "a science of loss, which is to say the science of whiteness, or, logistics" [@harneyAllIncomplete2021].
+Pipi, I think you know this science.
 Your wall of white objects assures: Everything is clean, pinned, silent, plucked from its context.

 <!-- [arriving without/removed from its] context [without its routes]. -->
 <!-- Don't know it, don't use it; don't change, don't hurt.  -->